jfhector/react-rapid-prototyping-guide/state and props management.md

 ## How the type of state is defined

-In App.tsx, before the `App` class definition, the `AppState` type is defined as an interface.
+`AppState`, the type of the state object, is defined in `sharedTypes.ts`.

 ```
 export interface AppState {